LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 	| ?- {foo(tester)}.

-To test all installed packs, you can use the `logtalk_tester` automation script from the packs directory, which you can query using the goal:
+To test all installed packs, you can use the `logtalk_tester` automation script from the installed packs directory, which you can query using the
+goal:

-	| ?- packs::directory(Directory).
+	| ?- packs::prefix(Directory).

 Note that running the packs tests, like simply loading the pack, can result in calling arbitrary code, which can potentially harm your system.
 Always